 Still, as blockchain technology continues to evolve, developers must be cognizant of the ways blockchain could be used not just as a tool of liberation, but as a tool of authoritarian control, especially against politically or ethnically unfavored groups.

-How Blockchain Can Disrupt Government
+How Blockchain May Disrupt the Government Industry

 With blockchain, we can:

 - Improve citizens’ trust in their governments by increasing transparency and independent verification

 - Create records that corrupt politicians and bureaucrats cannot delete, change, or reverse